DkrDante/pacmanbet/README.md

 ## Features
 1. **Classic Gameplay**: Experience the original Pacman gameplay with intuitive controls.
 2. **Score Tracking**: Keep track of your score as you eat pellets and fruits.
-3. **Ghost AI**: Encounter challenging ghost AI that chase Pacman throughout the maze.
+3. **Ghost AI**: Encounter challenging ghost AI that chase Pacman throughout the maze, using dijkstras.
-4. **Power-Ups**: Collect power pellets to turn the tables and chase ghosts for a limited time.
-5. **Fruits**: Enjoy occasional fruit bonuses for extra points.
-6. **Responsive Design**: Playable on both desktop and mobile devices.

 ## How to Play
 1. **Objective**: Eat all the pellets in the maze without getting caught by the ghosts.
 2. **Controls**: Use the arrow keys to navigate Pacman through the maze – up, down, left, and right.
 3. **Game Elements**:
    - **Pellets**: Eating pellets increases your score.
-   - **Power Pellets**: Temporarily allow Pacman to eat ghosts for extra points.
    - **Ghosts**: Avoid ghosts, or use power pellets to eat them for points.
-   - **Fruits**: Collect fruits for additional points.
 4. **Game Over**: The game ends when Pacman collides with a ghost or when all pellets are consumed.

 ## Getting Started